teone/xos-api-docs/source/tenant/cord/subscribers.md

 ## Subscriber features [/api/tenant/cord/subscriber/{subscriber_id}/features/]

 + Parameters
-    + subscriber_id (number) - ID of the Subscriber in the form of an integer
+    + subscriber_id: 1 (number) - ID of the Subscriber in the form of an integer

 ### View a Subscriber Features Detail [GET]